Employee Training and Development: Caregiver Support in the Workplace

 HR Topics: Talking to Caregivers in the Workplace

-Talking to caregivers in the workplace may be viewed as a sensitive issue because conversations about caring for spouses or elderly parents may cross over into personal territory.
-Human resources health and wellness programs focus on the benefits of health screenings, exercise, and chronic health that may or may not be taken seriously by employees.
+Talking to caregivers in the workplace may be viewed as sensitive because conversations about caring for spouses or elderly parents may cross over into personal territory.
+Human resources health and wellness programs focus on the benefits of health screenings, exercise, and chronic health that employees may or may understand the reasons to consider unless the consequences are explained.

 Do Managers Unintentionally Contribute to Employee Productivity Problems?

 A Harvard Business Review study confirms that direct reports frequently ask for personal advice from managers who spend between 2-3 hours each week responding to mental health, caregiving, and marital problems.
 Research by Bensinger, DuPont & Associates confirmed that forty-seven percent of employees say that issues in their personal lives sometimes affect their work performance.

 Managers feel torn between focusing on job performance and listening to employees.
 Some employees expect support from managers to go the distance at work.
 Managers who take on the role of a counselor can cause more significant problems in the workplace when the time arrives for performance reviews.